yancong222/scripts/artificial language learning - Javascript/Readme.md

 Summary:
-Javascript and R script for pragmatic reasoning project
+Javascript and R script for the pragmatic reasoning project (characterize ambiguity using a pragmatic account)

 Project description:
 We designed a testing paradigm for artificial language learning.
-Results are analyzed and visulized using R.
+We defined customized controllers.
+Results are analyzed and visualized using R.

 Folder includes:
 R script